Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks

 \begin{itemize} \item We discover that different from our expectation, state-of-the-art action recognition models rely on motion information only marginally, because they significantly depend on spatial information such as objects and backgrounds.
-In addition, we show that the models generalize well for varying motion speed.
+In addition, we show that the models generalize well for varying motion speed if the monotonicity of motion is preserved.
 These characteristics make the models robust to temporal destruction such as randomization of the frame order. \item We explore the importance of temporal orders of adversarial perturbations that attack action recognition models, and find that the perturbations are sensitive to temporal destruction.
 Two factors behind this observation are identified, namely, the importance of the temporal pattern appearing in an adversarial perturbation and the importance of the proper temporal location of a frame perturbation. \item Based on these findings, we suggest a novel defense method, called temporal shuffling, on action recognition models.
-To the best of our knowledge, it is the first attempt of adversarial defense specifically targeting action recognition models.
+To the best of our knowledge, it is the first attempt of adversarial defense without additional training for 3D CNN-based action recognition models. \end{itemize}